divblox/divblox.github.io/advanced-training-exercise.md

 As you can see, the data model is starting to look more complicated.
 Let's break this down:

 -   Adding the `Note` entity:
-    -   A note needs to be attached to a `Ticket`, and may have an attachment (linked ot the `FileDocument` entity)
+    -   A note needs to be attached to a `Ticket`, and may have an attachment (linked to the `FileDocument` entity)
     -   The attributes in the `Note` entity are NoteDescription and NoteCreatedDate
 -   Adding the `SubTask` entity:
-    -   Each ticket can have many subtask
+    -   Each ticket can have many subtasks
     -   The attributes in the `SubTask` entity are Description, SubTaskStatus and SubTaskDueDate.
+    -   SubTaskStatus will have the same drop down as TicketStatus
 -   Updating the `Category` entity:
     -   Add the attributes CategoryParentId and HierarchyPath.
     -   This is done in order to allow for self referencing, where each category can have many subcategories.